iTwin/itwinjs-core/docs/learning/ui/framework/Frontstages.md

 ```

-The `defaultTool` prop specifies a tool or command.
-`defaultLayout` specifies a registered Content Layout and `contentGroup` specifies a registered Content Group.
+The `defaultTool` prop specifies a tool or command and `contentGroup` specifies a registered Content Group.
-Note that these two props can reference a ContentLayoutDef and ContentGroup directly instead of specifying an Id.
+Note `contentGroup` can reference a ContentGroup directly instead of specifying an Id.
 See [Content Views and Layouts](./ContentViews.md) for more details.
 A `isInFooterMode` prop with a value of true indicates the Status Bar will be in Footer mode across the bottom of the screen.
 A value of false would indicate the Status Bar is open in the bottom center position in the grid.